Code-Institute-Submissions/ci-milestone1/README.md

 # Milestone 1 Project: Band Website

 The client, a 60s rock band, has requested a website creating to promote their band.
-The primary purpose of this is for their fans, past and future, to view media (photos, audio, and videos) of the band's past and future works, and information about the band.
+The primary purpose of this is for their fans, past and future, to view media (photos, audio, and videos) of the band's past and future works, and information about the band (including links to social media).

 The secondary purpose of this website will be to use it to promote the band to potential clients to hire them for events and gigs.

 ## UX

-In order to create a website that will meet user expectations and provide a familiar UX, I will research other existing band websites for inspiration on layout, content, and style.
-These case studies will be kept seperate in the Research.docx file in order not to clutter this readme.

 #### User stories
 There are two main user types: fans and clients.
 * Fans will want to visit the site for information on the band, view photos, listen to music clips, and watch videos.